TGAC/grassroots-user-docs/services/field_trial/submit_plots.md

 ![New columns](images/Image_4.png)

-Press “Add Row” for each row of the plots to be added with the relevant info, or you can download an Excel file to edit offline.
+Press "Add Row" for each row of the plots to be added with the relevant info, or you can download an Excel file to edit offline.

 Once completed, a filled Excel file can be imported to the table using the drop zone above the table with the